PairedMLS/draft-pairedMLS/draft-LName-mls-guardianextension-00.md

 <!-- Paired MLS is an extension of MLS, as found in [1], per user, i.e. per MLS leaf node.
 Meaning that each MLS leaf node itself MAY decide whether it wishes to run the extension.
 This extension comes in two variantions, one where all group members are aware that an MLS node uses the extension and one where the usage is opaque to the remaining MLS group members.
 -->

-Independent of version selected the execution of the extension assumes the existence of a MLS protocol where the device that desires to execute the extension is already a member, and thus has access to an MLS leaf node.
-The group member initiating this extension must first negotiate the shared randomness with another device: this SHOULD be done via secure hardware and MAY be done through a secure one-to-one channel.
+The extension assumes the use of the MLS protocol where the device that desires to execute the extension is already an MLS group member and thus has access to an MLS leaf node.
+The group member initiating this extension must first negotiate the shared randomness with the device it will pair with: this SHOULD be done via secure hardware and MAY be done through an out-of-band, one-to-one channel.
+This extension assumes that the randomness is stored securely, similarly to signature private keys.

-After the shared randomness is established, the devices are "paired" and either device may update on the other's behalf.
-When the active device issues an update to the group on behalf of the passive device it will also issue a notification to the passive device to ratchet forward its group key.
-This ensures the passive device stays synched with the group epoch so it can process updates and commits made by other group members.
-To protect the privacy of the paired devices, this notification message must be discretely sent using either an out-of-band secure chanel or an MLS Private Message when sent by the common DS.
+After the shared randomness is established, the devices are considered "paired" and either device may update on the other's behalf.
+When the active device issues an update to the group on behalf of the passive device, it will also issue a *NOTIF* notification message to the passive device to ratchet forward its group key.
+This ensures the passive device stays synchronized with the group epoch so it can process updates and commits made by other group members.
+This notification message is sent in place of a normal update to the paired device, i.e., such that the *NOTIF* message does not contain secret keying material.
+To protect the privacy of the paired devices, this notification message is formatted similarly to the update message, so that the distinction between the two is opaque to the DS.

 <!--
 Important; once a device has initiated the use of Paired MLS mode, the original MLS commands become obsolete for the specified MLS leaf node, instead the following commands take precedence.